 The important bit is the message that staying at home for as long as she is comfortable doing so is one of the most important things a woman can do if she wants to maximise her chances of having a straightforward, normal birth.

 What needs to happen?

 There are a number of things that those of us who work with women can do to help this, and I am acutely aware that simply telling this to women may not make a difference.
-For a start, women receive mixed messages (on which I shall be riffing further in my upcoming book on normal birth, so I thank you for your patience and understanding) about when to come into hospital and about who is the expert on their body and baby.
+For a start, women receive mixed messages about when to come into hospital.
+Not to mention years of undermining about who is the expert on their body and baby.
 There is also a good bit of work to be done in the area of making time before labour to consider what needs to happen to make sure that everybody is comfortable with staying at home.
 By everybody, I mean the woman herself, her partner, any other relatives or birth partners and birth attendants.

 Partners and families are key.
 If the woman can’t relax because her partner can’t relax, then she’s not likely to get to 6cm in a reasonable timespan, and she may end up transferring in for partner’s distress.
 But yes, birth attendants’ comfort levels are another important element.
 Sadly, some women transfer for caregiver’s distress as well, and that’s something which needs to be addressed.
 But these are not insurmountable, and helping women and their partners and families to develop strategies for staying at home as long as possible, even if they are planning a hospital birth, is a really simple way in which we can help reduce the caesarean section rate.

 If you’d like to stay up-to-date with birth-related research and thinking, make sure you’re subscribed to our free newsletter list, which means you’ll get Sara’s monthly Birth Information Update.